Anonymity and disclosure

 A note on language

 Anonymity refers to the status of the gamete donor.
 A donor can either be anonymous or identifiable.
-Prior to 2005, most sperm donation was anonymous.
+Prior to 2005, most sperm donation was anonymous in the UK.
 However, in 2005, a law change meant that from then on all gamete donation had to be from identifiable donors.
 At the age of eighteen, every donor-conceived child would be entitled to details regarding the identity of the donor (though the parents would need to disclose to the child that they are donor-conceived).

 Disclosure refers to whether or not parents tell the child that they have been conceived through the use of donor gametes.
 This is independent of whether the donor was anonymous or identifiable.
 As we will learn this week, the removal of donor anonymity in the UK, hasn’t necessarily resulted in an increase in the rates of disclosure.